 East End Community Health Centre is committed to protecting individual privacy and the confidentiality of the personal health information it holds.
-East End Community Health Centre is the health information custodian (“HIC”) and Centre employees and students are its agents for purposes of the Personal Health Information Protection Act, 2004.
+East End Community Health Centre is the health information custodian (“HIC”) and Centre employees, students and volunteers are its agents for purposes of the Personal Health Information Protection Act, 2004.

 Your Health Record

 With limited exceptions, you have the right to access the health information we hold about you, whether in the health record or elsewhere.
 If you request a copy of your record, one will be provided to you at a reasonable cost.
 If you wish to view the original record, one of our staff members must be present, and a reasonable fee may be charged for this access.
-If you need a copy of your health record, please inform our reception staff or Privacy Officer in.
+If you need a copy of your health record or would like to transfer / release your records, please inform our reception staff or our Privacy Officer.
 In rare situations, you may be denied access to some or all of your record, with any such denial being in accordance with applicable law.

 We make every effort to ensure that all of your information is recorded accurately.
 Please let us know if there is something that is incorrect.
 You have a right to ask for a correction to your record if you disagree with what is recorded, and in most cases we will be able to make the requested correction, or otherwise we will ask you to prepare a statement of disagreement to be attached to the record.